The date may be proclaimed a special nonworking holiday (see Proclamation No. 10 in 2022).

 The 1970s ushered in a new way of celebration were participants were young students from local schools.

-The yearly tradition had became an indispensable parcel of the local culture that Sinulog sa Tanjay was presented in the Folk Arts Theater in 1981.
+The yearly tradition had became an indispensable part of the local culture that Sinulog sa Tanjay was presented in the Folk Arts Theater in 1981.

 During the term of Mayor Arturo S. Regalado, the staging of the sinulog dance was re-introduced in the format of a competition.